GabRayz/OCR/README.md

 ## How to use

+1. Clone this repository with `git clone git@github.com:GabRayz/OCR.git`.
+2. Compile the project by running the command `make` in the project folder.
+3. Execute the program with `./ocr`.

 ### Graphical User Interface

 The character recognition program can be used through a GUI.
 Use `./ocr` to launch it.
 Drag and drop an image in the GUI to process it.
 The extracted text is shown on the left side.
 The result can then be saved into a txt file.